sndrummer/White-Box-Testing/README-HW5-Whitebox.md

 # Whitebox Testing HW:

 # 1. Test Set Methods

-For the first three methods, I was able to achieve full branch coverage using the test input shown below.
+### Coverage

-**Note- As these coverage tests were written, bugs were discovered using the tests discussed in [Whitebox Tests for functionality](#whitebox-tests-for-functionality) "Whitebox Tests for functionality" section below**
+The following tests are found in the SetTests class file **Note- As these coverage tests were written, bugs were discovered using the tests discussed in [Whitebox Tests for functionality](#whitebox-tests-for-functionality) "Whitebox Tests for functionality" section below**

 1. toArray() Input Options for full branch coverage: